cleomark/React-lemon-restaurant/README.md

 # Filipino Little Lemon Restaurant

 The Little-Lemon-Restaurant project is a capstone project developed as part of Meta Front-End Developer course.
-Responsive, with validation without using formik or chakra ui.

 ## Available Scripts